nbren12/personal-website/content/post/2021-version-pinning.md

 carefully if they want it to be reproducible.

 In particular, current high-performance computer environments seem inherently unreproducible.
 These are the ultimate "snowflake" machines.
-We give them that have cute names and never rebuild them from scratch, so how could we expect them to be isomorphic to a text file that can be checked into version control?
-This is sometimes necessary--it's not easy to "reproduce" the Large Hadron Collider either---but we should try to move as scientific and software development as possible onto reproducible systems like the cloud.
+I cannot reubild the National Center for Atmospheric Research's [Cheyenne] super computer with one command line call (e.g. `pip install cheyenne==1.0.1`).
+This is sometimes necessary--it's not easy to "reproduce" the Large Hadron Collider either---but both the software and science can become needlessly coupled to these machines.
+This effectively limits the ability to reproduce a lot of science to people who have accounts on specific machines.
+We should try to move as scientific and software development as possible onto more reproducible and open systems like the cloud.

 [^1]: For some reason, I was not really aware of this until recently.
 I think part of the reason is that many of us learn software development best practices by emulating what popular libraries like xarray and scikit-learn do, and these libraries don't pin their dependencies for the reasons discussed above.